 That’s really all you need.
 You will need to do the cooking but let your kids choose which type(s) of molds they might like to use…there are tons out there!
 There are two ways to do this.

 - Use only 100% fruit juice – comes out more like jigglers

 - Combine a combination of 100% fruit juice and pureed fruit – comes out more like fruit snacks with a bit more texture and flavor

 Either way these gummy bear like on the go snacks are way better than bagged from the grocery store.
 Believe me they won’t last long in your house.
 I even enjoy them as a sweet snack!

-After combining your ingredients, whisking them together and bringing them almost to a slow boil you’ll pour them into your molds and freeze them for just 30 minutes!
+After combining your ingredients, whisk them together over medium heat in a small saucepan so the mixture is smooth.
+Bring them almost to a slow boil then you’ll pour the mixture into your molds and freeze them for just 30 minutes!

 The cookie sheet is a must so you avoid any spillage because the molds are very flexible and need to be kept flat during the freezing process.
 You only want to leave them in the freezer for 20-30 minutes just to get them to solidify, no longer or else they will become frozen rather than a jiggly fruit snack you’re looking for.